A kernel- and optimal transport- based test of independence between covariates and right-censored lifetimes: Background Material

-Now assume we are given a sample $D=\{(x_i,y_i) \}_{i=1}^n$.
-A biased estimate of HSIC can be obtained by measuring the distance between the embedding of the empirical distribution of the data and the embedding of the product of the marginal empirical distributions.
-That is,
+Now assume we are given a sample $D=((x_i,y_i) )_{i=1}^n$ of independent observations of the random pair $(X,Y)$.
+An empirical estimate of HSIC$(X,Y)$ can be obtained by measuring the distance between the embedding of the empirical distribution of the data and the embedding of the product of the marginal empirical distributions.
+That is, we define $\hsic(D)$ by

 Using the reproducing property of the kernel and the definition of $K$ in terms of $k$ and $l$, $\hsic(D)$ can be shown to equal